Psoriasis can be an uncomfortable and even painful condition. Speaking openly with your doctor can help aid the treatment process.

 Finally, ask your doctor if you should be referred to a specialist.
 Working with a dermatologist (skin doctor) or rheumatologist (rheumatic disease doctor) may help you.

-There are many types of psoriasis.
-Each is challenging and causes unique symptoms.
-Thankfully, there are a variety of treatment options to help you manage your condition.
+There are many types of psoriasis, each challenging and causing unique symptoms.
+However, there are various treatment options to help you manage your condition.